starlake-ai/starlake/docs/docs/reference/load.md

 ````scala
 postsql: String
 ````
 *Optional*.
 Reserved for future use.

 ````scala
 tags: Set[String]
 ````
 *Optional*.
-Set of string to attach to this Schema
+List of key value pairs to set as table properties.
+Each string holds data in the form "key=value" or "key" if there is no value.

 ````scala
 rls: List[RowLevelSecurity]
 ````
 *Optional*.
-Experimental.
 Row level security to apply to this schema once it is ingested.
 This usually execute a set on grants by applying a predicate filter to restrict access to a subset of the rows in the table.
 See [Row Level Security](#rowlevelsecurity) for more details